adrian-soch/frontier_exploration/README.md

 > **Frontier Interfaces**: Contains a custom ROS 2 service interface.

-> **Learning based frontier detection**: Contains scripts and tools for training a a frontier detector.
+> **Learned frontier detector**: Contains scripts and tools for training and deploying a learned frontier detector.

 ## Getting Started